 Additionally, the Saint Carlos National Theatre Choir (Teatro Nacional de São Carlos) and the Portuguese Symphony Orchestra together perform a magnificent Christmas concert of classical music.

-Few things in life are guaranteed, but two things surely are guaranteed about Christmas in Lisbon:
+Few things in life are guaranteed, but two things surely are guaranteed about classical music in Lisbon at Christmas:

-This classical Christmas concert will sell out.
-And the Messiah Hallelujah chorus will receive a standing ovation!
+Firstly, this classical Christmas concert will sell out.
+Secondly, the symphony, together with the chorus, will receive a standing ovation.

 Purchase available tickets in person at the CCB Box Office in Belem.